First Steps Guide

 Finally, configure the host deployment itself:

 Though not strictly necessary, it is highly recommended to collect all of this configuration within a single host group (for each type of host you want to deploy).
-This way you can simply deploy hosts by selecting the appropriate host group and making adjustments, rather than performing the Sisyphean task of manually selecting every option every time you want to deploy a host.
+This way you can deploy hosts by selecting the appropriate host group and making adjustments, rather than performing the tedious task of manually selecting every option every time you want to deploy a host.

 Putting everything we have done together, we are now ready to deploy a host: